ambitiousfew/goll/readme.md

 # Goll

-Goll is a simple command-line interface for customizing prompts, iterating over multiple prompts, and chaining multiple prompts when using a local Ollama API.
+Goll is a lightweight command-line interface (CLI) that streamlines your interaction with a local Ollama API.
+With Goll, you can:

+* Customize your terminal prompts in one place
+* Easily iterate over multiple prompts to save time and reduce errors
+* Chain multiple prompts for seamless workflow automation

+By automating these common tasks, Goll aims to make your local Ollama CLI experience more efficient and enjoyable.

 Yes, naming is hard. `goll` is unique, short and easy to type.